Tarmean/tarmean.github.io/OpenRec.md

        _ -> Nothing)
      -- if no other branch matches, recurse into all sub-terms and add them up
  ||| recurse
- )
 ```

-This query is similar to a recursion-schemes fold, where we flatten all child-terms using an algebra `(ExprF :+: LangF) a -> a`.
+This query is similar to a recursion-schemes fold, where we flatten child-terms using an algebra `f a -> a`.
 But we have some advantages:

 - By having a first-class function we can perform ad-hoc traversal orders, such as looping a transformation until the result stops changing
 - We can work with mutually recursive types.
 Recursion-schemes can throw all types into a big sum as in datatypes ala carte, using `data (:+:) f g a = L (f a) | R (g a)`.
 But the transformation probably has to be hand-written for each combination of targeted types.

 ### Typing the Data.Data

 To implement this API, we will use the `Data.Data` approach to generic programming.
+The type signatures can be a bit confusing and we are just going to bull through them.
+[See here](https://chrisdone.com/posts/data-typeable/) for a full-fledged introduction.
+Data.Data is also notoriously slow, but we will borrow a neat optimization from the `lens`.

-It is notoriously slow, but we will add some optimizations.
-It is based on two key pieces:
+The `scrap your boilerplate` approach is based on two key pieces:

 - Data.Typeable constructs a unique `TypeRep` value for each type.
 We can use it to print types, compare types, and perform runtime casts
 - Data.Data allows us to fold and unfold types generically